Link to this headingThreat Modeling

 - Strengths: Integrity, Authorization, Hashes, MAC, Digital Signatures, Tamper resistant protocols

-- Weakness: Business Input Validation, Log Tampering
+- Weaknesses: Business Input Validation, Log Tampering

 Repudiation: Claiming that you didn’t do something, or were not responsible.
 With evidence

-- Strength: logging user actions, Timestamps, Signatures
+- Strengths: Logging user actions, Timestamps, Signatures

-- Weakness: No audit Trail,
+- Weaknesses: No audit trail

 Information Disclosure: Providing information to someone not authorized to see it